grinsted/src.glaciology.net/content/studentproject/_index.md

 banner: /2024/stack_of_paper.jpg
 ---

-This page is intended as a thesis catalogue that might give you an idea of what kinds of project you could do with me as a supervisor.
+This page is intended as a thesis catalogue that might give you an idea of what kinds of project you could do with me as a supervisor at the Niels Bohr Institute.
 <!-- more -->

-Come by my office and have a chat and we can discuss if we can find a project that suits you.
+Come by my office and have a chat - I'll do my best to find a project that suits you.
 I am also happy to discuss your own ideas.